 To which Greenpeace responded to Gerard in yesterday’s letter, “Game plan known.”

 Here is a list of the “tentative venues” where API plans to hold “Energy Citizen” rallies.
-If you live in one of the named cities, please email any news or tips you hear about the rallies to us at [email protected].

 |API Energy Rally|